-An oft-stated concern among those who exclusively drive to work is that they need access to their vehicle in case of an emergency.
-But several local services—and a touch of gumption—can help you handle the unexpected when your car isn't at the ready.
-Employ several of the following strategies to really ease your mind and finally make it possible to ride-not-drive to work!
+A common refrain among those who exclusively drive to work is that they need access to their vehicle in case of emergency.
+But several local services—and a touch of gumption—can help you handle the unexpected when your car isn't available.
+Employ several of the following strategies to put your mind at ease and fully embrace a bicycle commute!

 LOCAL SUPPORT SERVICES

-MORPC's Guaranteed Ride Home program allows anyone who carpools or vanpools, walks, bikes or rides the bus to work a 90% (!) taxi fair reimbursement in the event of an emergency that requires them to leave work quickly, or after hours.
-Register for free in advance (using the link above), keep the reimbursement voucher on hand and use the service up to 4 times per year!
+MORPC's Emergency Ride Home program allows anyone who carpools or vanpools, walks, bikes or rides the bus to work a 100% taxi fair (including tip) in the event of unexpected overtime, personal illness or family emergency.
+Register for free in advance using the link above and use the service up to 4x per year!

 Bike & Bus

-What it lacks in speed, COTA's Bike & Bus service makes up for in safety and reliability (think: mid-day blizzard + not having to bike home + not having to ride home in a car!).
-Buses are there for you in terrible weather and when you need help to extend an almost-but-not-quite bikeable journey.
+What it lacks in speed, COTA's Bike & Bus service makes up for in safety and reliability.
+Buses are there for you in terrible weather and when you need to extend an almost-but-not-quite bikeable journey.

 car2go, Columbus’s car share program, offers a lifeline for the active commuters who roam within a few miles of downtown.
-Become a member by paying a onetime $35 signup fee and get 24/7 access to smart cars located throughout the city—for just $0.41 per minute!
+Become a member by paying a onetime signup fee and get 24/7 access to smart cars located throughout the city for just a few cents per minute!
 You can use car2go to go anywhere you like, as long as you end your trip in a designated "home zone" parking spot.

 People who like you and know what you're up to in life are usually thrilled for an occasion to help when you hit a snag.
 (No really, they are!)
 So, to help them help you: think through the circumstances that would require you to get somewhere quickly—it's probably a shorter list than you were expecting—and, before anything goes awry, draft "Team You".
 Present each team member with what could be asked of them, in what circumstances, and have them commit (or not) to doing That Thing You Might But Probably Won't Need.
 Create redundancy on your team by having 2 or even 3 people willing/able to give you a ride, pick up your kids, stay late or leave early, etc. After a commitment has been made, check in periodically to find out if anyone's circumstances have changed, and to notify them if yours have.